What Is Wi-Fi 7? Learn About the Latest Wi-Fi Standard

 • Compatibility: While Wi-Fi 7 will be backward compatible with older devices, harnessing its full potential requires a supporting ecosystem of Wi-Fi 7-enabled devices and infrastructure.

-• Cost: As with any emerging technology, the initial costs for Wi-Fi 7 devices and infrastructure upgrades will be higher, posing a barrier to early adoption.
+• Cost: As with any emerging technology, the initial costs for Wi-Fi 7 devices and infrastructure upgrades are higher, posing a barrier to early adoption.

 • Infrastructure: Existing networks will require significant upgrades to support the advanced features of Wi-Fi 7, necessitating investment in new hardware and software solutions.